 Notice of Parish Council Co-option

-The Electoral Commission has written an explanatory document Guidance for Candidates Part 1 Can you stand for election?
+The Electoral Commission has written an explanatory document Guidance for Candidates Part 1 Can you stand for election? which you may find useful.

-Applications will be considered by the parish council at its meeting on 29th April 2024.
+Applications will be considered by the parish council at its meeting on 12th May 2025.

 COUNCILLOR - PERSON SPECIFICATION